lsampaioweb/backup-manager/ansible/roles/backup/README.md

 ### **Tasks Overview**

 1. **Backing Up Data**: This task will create a backup of the specified data on the server.
-The backup could include files, directories, databases, or system configurations based on the server’s requirements.
+The backup can include files, directories, databases, or system configurations, depending on the server’s requirements.

----

-### **Author**

-- Luciano Sampaio
+## Author

+**Luciano Sampaio**